 This One Product Is My Secret Weapon for Skin That Glows All Day Long

-Beauty editors and makeup artists swear by this low-maintenance beauty product for instant radiance.
+Beauty editors and makeup artists swear by this low-maintenance product for instant radiance.

-As junior beauty editor here at Who What Wear UK, I'm always trying to find the secret to getting that glow that we all so desperately want.
+As deputy beauty editor here at Who What Wear UK, I'm always trying to find the secret to getting that glow that we all so desperately want.
 No beauty trend has remained as timeless as luminous skin, and from facial serums to tinted moisturisers and glowy foundations, I've tried my fair share of products over the years to emulate that sought-after look.
-However, around a year ago, I realised that there was one product that I had been overlooking when it came to creating a glowy base.
+However, around a year ago, I realised I had been overlooking one product when creating a glowy base.
 I'm talking about the best primers.

 I'm not sure about you, but I used to skip primer altogether, as I was reluctant to add an extra step to my makeup routine.
-That being said, my desk was constantly filled with primers that promised a radiant complexion, so one day, I decided to give them a go, and I quickly realised what I had been missing out on my whole life.
+That said, my desk was constantly filled with primers that promised a radiant complexion, so one day I decided to give them a go, and I quickly realised what I had been missing all my life.

-Who What Wear UK's junior beauty editor, Grace Lindsay, is wearing an illuminating primer under her makeup.
+Deputy beauty editor Grace Lindsay wearing an illuminating primer under her makeup.

-A collection of junior beauty editor Grace Lindsay's favourite illuminating primers.
+A collection of deputy beauty editor Grace's favourite illuminating primers.

-While you definitely do not need this many products to create a glowy makeup look, I highly recommend adding just one of these primers to your makeup bag.
-I've rounded up my top illuminating primers below for you to shop, and I've even consulted an industry expert to find out what makes these products so good.
+Whilst you definitely do not need this many products to create a glowy makeup look, I highly recommend adding just one of these primers to your makeup bag.
+I've rounded up my top illuminating primers below for you to shop, and I've even consulted an expert makeup artist to find out what makes them so good.

 What Does an Illuminating Primer Do?